CommentSold Beta Testing

 We do not take this likely, and for that reason we are very careful in rolling out features and updates to ensure your business is not negatively affected.

 Over the past 6 months, we've had 7 irrecoverable failures/data loss for beta testers that have negatively impacted their business and customers.
 We've sent hundreds of push notifications in 5 seconds, deleted all waitlist items, shut down a PayPal account and even gotten a FaceBook page blocked.
 Many times the first version of a big new feature is fundamentally flawed, but our Beta Testing community helps us quickly overcome these so everyone can benefit!

 Q: "Do Beta Testers just get early access to features?"

 A: Since Beta Testers are testing things pre-launch, they inherently have access to features before they are officially launched, however, there is NO "Early Access" program at CommentSold.
 We only use the beta test program to verify that the feature was completed correctly and without big bugs before releasing to all of CommentSold.

-Q: "How long to beta tester's have access to new features?"
+Q: "How long do beta testers have access to new features?"

 A: In most cases, the "beta test" only lasts a few days, then we gather feedback and improve/fix the feature.
 During this time, we will often remove the beta feature.
-After the "beta test" window is only 3-5 days before the feature is launched to all of CommentSold
+After the "beta test" window, it is only 3-5 days before the feature is launched to all of CommentSold.

 Q: "If I am a beta tester, is there any risk?"